n33-raj/Gender-Detection-Using-CNN/README.md

 Make sure to have the dataset correctly structured with separate folders for "man" and "woman" images.
 You can adjust the parameters such as `epochs`, `batch_size`, and data augmentation settings to further optimize the model's performance.

-If you have any specific questions or need further assistance, feel free to ask!